-SOCI2030.
-Quantitative research methods (6 credits); or
+SOCI3030.
+Quantitative sociological analysis (6 credits); or

 SOWK3129.
 Research method in social work and social administration I (6 credits); or b) Capstone experience (6 credits)

 A disciplinary elective course for students who have taken one of the above four methodology courses for their other major requirements.